claresudbery/clare-wiki-ably/pages/think/code-princ/refactoring.md

     - Part 1: [Using CombinedApproval, code coverage and mutation testing to create test coverage](https://www.youtube.com/watch?v=OJmg9aMxPDI)
     - Part 2: [Using "lift up conditional" to untangle the code](https://www.youtube.com/watch?v=OJmg9aMxPDI)
     - Part 3: [Replacing conditional with polymorphism](https://www.youtube.com/watch?v=NADVhSjeyJA)
+- Is Sandi Metz's book All the Little Things based around the gilded rose kata?
+    - She uses a technique in it a bit like lift up conditional?

 #### Approval testing